sourcey/libsourcey/README.md

 ## Features

-* **Event-based IO** — LibSourcey is built on top of Node.js's underlying library, `libuv`, and uses event-based asynchronous IO throughout in order to maximise performance and minimise concurrency reliance for building mission critical server-side applications.
+* **Event-based IO** — Core modules are built on top of `libuv` (the underlying C library that powers Node.js) and use event-based asynchronous IO throughout to maximise performance and minimise concurrency reliance for building mission critical native and server-side apps.

-* **Cross platform** — The codebase is cross platform and should compile on any system with a modern C++11 compiler.
-We have compiled and used LibSourcey on the following platforms; Unix, Windows, Mac, Android and iOS.
+* **Cross platform** — The codebase is cross platform and should compile on any system with access to a modern C++11 compiler.
+We have compiled and used LibSourcey on the following platforms; Linux(gcc), Mac(Xcode, gcc), Windows(msys, vs), Android and iOS.

-* **Clean readable code** — Modern C++11 design principles have been adhered to throughout for clear and readable code, and straighforward integration into existing projects.
+* **Clean readable code** — Modern C++11 design principles have been used for clear, readable code, and simple integration into your existing projects.

-* **Networking layer** — The networking layer provides support TCP, SSL and UDP socket implementation build on top of `libuv` for blazing fast performance.
+* **Networking layer** — The networking layer provides TCP, SSL and UDP socket implementations that combine the use of `libuv` for blazing fast networking, and `openssl` for security and encryption.

-* **Web servers and clients** — LibSourcey includes a HTTP server and client stack that includes support for WebSockets, multipart streaming, and file transfers.
+* **Web servers and clients** — A HTTP stack is included that supports HTTP servers, clients, WebSockets, media streaming, file transfers, and authentication.
 The HTTP parser is based on the super-fast C code used by `nginx`.

-* **Elegant PacketStream API** — The PacketStream API make it possible for LibSourcey modules to pipe and process arbitrary packets to eachother through a delegate chain, and makes it possible to develop complex data processing applications quickly and easily.
-Check out this writeup on how to use the PacketSteram API for encoding H.264 on the fly: http://sourcey.com/libsourcey-packetstream-api/
+* **Elegant PacketStream API** — The PacketStream API allows LibSourcey modules to pipe and process arbitrary data packets through a dynamic delegate chain.
+This dynamic method of layering packet processors makes it possible to develop complex data processing applications quickly and easily.
+Check out this writeup on how the PacketSteram API can be used for encoding H.264 on the fly: http://sourcey.com/libsourcey-packetstream-api/

 * **Media streaming and encoding** — The media library consists of thin wrappers around FFmpeg and OpenCV for media capture, encoding, recording, streaming, anaysis and more.
-The Media API makes full use of the PacketStream API so that encoders, processors and packetisers can be dynamically added and removed from a media source.
+The Media API makes full use of the PacketStream API so that encoders, processors and broadcasters can be dynamically added and removed from any media source - a great base for building a [media server](https://github.com/sourcey/libsourcey/tree/master/src/symple/samples/mediaserver).

 * **Realtime messaging** — LibSourcey aims to bridge the gap between desktop, mobile and web by providing performance oriented messaging solutions that work across all platforms.
     * **Socket.IO** — Socket.IO C++ client that supports the latest protocol revision 4 (>- 1.0).
 Read more about [Socket.IO](http://socket.io).
-    * **Symple** — Sourcey's home grown realtime messaging protocol that works over the top of Socket.IO to provide rostering, presence and many other useful features.
+    * **Symple** — Sourcey's home grown realtime messaging protocol that works over the top of Socket.IO to provide rostering, presence and many other features necessary for building online games and chat applications.
 [More about Symple](<http://sourcey.com/symple).

 * **Full ICE stack** — The ICE module is a complete implementation of [RFC 5245 (Interactive Connectivity Establishment)](http://tools.ietf.org/html/rfc5245) based on LibSourcey architecture.
     * **STUN** — [RFC 5389](http://tools.ietf.org/rfc/rfc5389) implementation that includes support for ICE and TURN and TURN TCP messages.